annabelle-josie/group-software-project/README.md

   *(Recommended for dependency management)*
 - **SQLite**

-  To be able to use the reset password function get the .env file from technical documents and add it to project root so that users can reset password
+- To be able to use the reset password function get the .env file from technical documents and add it to project root so that the App can access the SMTP infomation.

 ## Setup Instructions